Home HSE Articles Hierarchy Of Control; What It Is & How It Works

 4. Using a Pedestrian-sensing systems

-Developing work procedures that will favour safe work practice, like workers rotation to reduce exposure time, provision of welfare facilities, etc.
+Developing work procedures that will favour safe work practices, like workers’ rotation to reduce exposure time, provision of welfare facilities, etc.

 For Example;

-• Rearranging or updating the steps in a job process to keep the worker for encountering the hazard.
+• Rearranging or updating the steps in a job process to keep the worker from encountering the hazard.
 Developing standardized safe work practices is an important step.

 • Performing maintenance operations that involve toxic substances at night when the usual production staff is not present.